United States of America

 Best time to visit New York

-New York's climate varies widely from season to season; with hot, humid summers and cold winters.
+New York is truly a year-round travel destination, but the climate does vary widely from season to season.
+There are hot, humid summers and cold winters.
 The best time to visit New York is in the autumn (September and October) or spring (April and May), when temperatures are moderate.
 Read more on New York's Climate and Weather.

 What to see in New York